 - must follow the Code of conduct for councillor advisors in Queensland ( 335.3 KB)

 - must not assist with a councillor’s campaign for re-election in a capacity as a councillor advisor

 - must comply with the local government principles ( 286.7 KB) and

 - must have employment terminated if found guilty of an integrity offence.

 Examples of assistance that councillor advisors may provide include administrative support, coordinating media activities, event/function management, policy development and office management.

 Advisors can also download the code of conduct supporting information ( 139.2 KB) to help comply with their responsibilities under the code of conduct.

 Administrative support staff

-Some councillors have support staff to help with administration tasks such as managing their calendar and appointments, answering phone calls and emails, filing, or helping prepare for council or community meetings or events.
+Some councillors have support staff to help with administration tasks such as managing their calendar and appointments, answering phone calls and emails, filing, or helping prepare for council or community meetings.
 The type of activities undertaken by administrative support staff is broad and is a matter for each council.

-Councillors and councillor advisors can only direct administration support staff strictly in accordance with guidelines developed by their council as required by the new legislation.
-This generally will mean that administrative support staff can only be directed to undertake administrative tasks and cannot be used to help with the councillor’s future re-election or other ‘campaigning’ tasks.
+Councillors and councillor advisors can only direct administration support staff strictly in accordance with guidelines developed by their council as required by the legislation.
+Administrative support staff can only be directed to undertake administrative tasks and cannot be used to help with the councillor’s future re-election or other ‘campaigning’ tasks.